OCamlPro/drom/docs/sphinx/_sources/commands.rst.txt

        install
            Build & install the project in the local opam switch _opam

+       new
+           Create a new project

        package
            Create or update a package within a project

        project
-           Create or update a project
+           Update a project

        publish
            Generate a set of packages from all found drom.toml files